Retirement and Health Care Coverage...

 The following questions explain how HIPAA can help you.

 I’ve lost my job.
 Is there any way I can get health coverage for me and my family?

-Often, the most cost-effective option for maintaining health coverage is special enrollment.
+One cost-effective option for maintaining health coverage is special enrollment.
 If other group health coverage is available (for example, through a spouse’s employer-provided plan), special enrollment in that plan should be considered.
 It allows the individual and his/her family an opportunity to enroll in a plan for which they are otherwise eligible, regardless of enrollment periods.
 However, to qualify, enrollment must be requested within 30 days of losing eligibility for other coverage.

 After you request special enrollment due to your loss of eligibility for other coverage, your coverage will begin on the first day of the next month.

-You and your family each have an independent right to choose special enrollment.
+You and your family members each have an independent right to choose special enrollment.
 A description of special enrollment rights should be included in the plan materials you received when initially offered the opportunity to sign up for the plan.

 Special enrollment rights also arise in the event of a marriage, birth, adoption, or placement for adoption.
 You have to request enrollment within 30 days of the event.
 In special enrollment as a result of birth, adoption, or placement for adoption, coverage is retroactive to the day of the event.
 In case of marriage, coverage begins on the first day of the next month.

 A special enrollment right also arises for employees and their dependents who lose coverage under a state Children's Health Insurance Program (CHIP) or Medicaid or who are eligible to receive premium assistance under those programs.
 The employee or dependent must request enrollment within 60 days of the loss of coverage or the determination of eligibility for premium assistance.
 You may be eligible for assistance under CHIP or Medicaid to pay your group health premiums.
 For more information, see the chapter on Finding Individual Health Coverage.